 You might also experience stagnation in your link building campaign if you have an imbalance between building and earning links.
 Thus far, I’ve mostly focused on manual link building, but it’s important to remember that link earning can be just as valuable.

 While link building requires you to target new link locations and build them yourself, link earning is a process of trying to earn links naturally by creating and promoting amazing, linkable content on your own site.

 Link earning is advantageous because it employs a more hands-off approach, and because all the links you earn here will automatically be “natural,” meaning you shouldn’t have to worry about quality issues or penalties related to link manipulation.
 However, growth in link earning is much more difficult to predict or control—and even if your content is truly astounding, there’s no guarantee it’s going to earn links for you.

 Link building, by contrast, is more controllable and conducive to strategic direction.
 However, it doesn’t have the same explosive potential as link earning.
 Accordingly, the best link building strategy incorporates elements of both building and earning (skewing toward building if you’re serious about achieving consistent growth).
 Any imbalance here can skew your results and leave your link building strategy less effective.

-A lack of diversity in your link building campaign could also be to blame for a non-flourishing strategy.
+A lack of diversity in your link building campaign could also be to blame for non-flourishing link building strategies.
 You need to rely on a number of different sources, internal destinations for your links, and tactics throughout your campaign to see the best results; a show of diversity makes your links seem more natural, and exposes you to a wider audience, which in turn helps you see better returns on both domain authority and referral traffic.

 Diversity is important in multiple dimensions of link building: